corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

   After running this command, your CorDapp is up and running.

-7. If you want to double check that everything is working properly, open up Docker, go to **Containers/Apps** and select the project.
+7. Double-check that everything is working properly:
+    1. Open Docker
+    2. Go to **Containers/Apps**
+    3. Select the project

 A drop down opens, displaying each node, its status, and its port.